 Additional post Marathon tips:

 1. After crossing the finish line, it is a MUST that you take in at least 500 calories of food.
 Your body will start to recover, and it needs the calories to start repairing.
-Best recovery drink: CHOCOLATE MILK!
+Best recovery drink: CHOCOLATE MILK or a Protein Shake!
 Do this also after your long training runs, even after your 15-21k races.
 There is a 30 minute window to do this, otherwise if you don’t you won’t recover faster.
 A good recovery is a good training/race.

 2. Try to do a short recovery run a day or two after the race.
 This is to flush out the lactic acid that has accumulated.